hermes85pl/advent-of-code-2025/README.md

 ## What was out of scope

+- Strictly validating the input as a whole for each puzzle.

 - Providing the most performant or optimized solution.

 - Making the code more readable or maintainable.